vlandham/captain_z/out/captain_z.md

 She was far off, but his red eye made sure it was her.
 The eye was glowing hot now, like an iron just out of the fire.

 She should be dead, but wasn't.
-Which meant that perhaps the treasure wasn't gone too.
+Which meant that perhaps the lost treasure wasn't really lost either.

+The flare caught his eye as it shot out from the leader's ship.
+Captain Spears watched it as it lit the sky red over the water.
+He saw the other captains dutifully follow their orders to start the attack.
+But Captain Spears now had another reason not to join in the battle.
+If he could block Wind Drinker from leaving the bay, perhaps he could get his hands on the treasure Captain Zephyr had stolen.

+He spoke in a whisper to his crew to explain the plan.
+Then he gave the order and The Sea Breaker started slowly making its way toward the entrance to the bay.

+If Captain Zephyr wanted out, she would have to get through Spears and his crew.

+#